-All medical and graduate students at OSU-CHS have access to confidential counseling services through ComPsych and the OSU-Tulsa Counseling Center.
+All medical and graduate students and residents at OSU-CHS have access to confidential counseling services through ComPsych and the OSU-Tulsa Counseling Center.
 Information about these services, as well as community resources that students may wish to access independent of services provided by OSU-CHS, can be found below.
 Contact the Office of Student Affairs at 918-561-8421 if you have questions.

 Communication is offered in multiple languages and for hearing impaired individuals.
 Referrals for face-to-face counseling by state-licensed clinicians can be provided.
 ComPsych has a network of more than 50,000 providers to support OSU medical students wherever they live, study or travel.
 ComPsych’s network includes only ComPsych-credentialed, state-licensed clinicians with expertise in areas such as: adolescents and children, anxiety disorders and depression, domestic violence, marriage and families, stress management and substance use.
 Counseling services are free of charge to students for up to ten sessions.

-Students can be seen at the OSU-Tulsa Counseling Clinic, located on the OSU-Tulsa campus, just a few miles from OSU-CHS.
+Students and residents can be seen at the OSU-Tulsa Counseling Clinic, located on the OSU-Tulsa campus, just a few miles from OSU-CHS.
 Counseling services are free of charge for the first five sessions; subsequent sessions are at a cost of $10 per session.
 Appointments can be made by calling 918-594-8568.

 Students may wish to independently access community resources outside of the services provided by OSU-COM.
 This list is provided for the convenience of our students and is not comprehensive.